Embassy of South Korea, London

 The Embassy of South Korea in London, England, is the diplomatic mission of South Korea in the United Kingdom.
+This mission also functions as a permanent mission to International Maritime Organization.
 South Korea also maintains a Cultural Centre at 1-3 Strand.
-The official ambassador’s residence is an elegantly understated villa (detached and double fronted) at 4 Palace Gate, Kensington.
+The official ambassador's residence is a villa (detached and double fronted) at 4 Palace Gate, Kensington.

-As of 2021, South Korea's Ambassador to the United Kingdom of Great Britain and Northern Ireland is Kim Gunn.
+As of 2023, South Korea's Ambassador to the United Kingdom of Great Britain and Northern Ireland is Yoon Yeocheol.